Planning your Wedding Ceremony Order

 This can happen in a few different ways.
 Typically, one party will be waiting at the altar for other party to walk down the aisle, with any bridesmaids going first.

-Traditionally a bride will walked down the aisle by her father but of course this can be any loved one or you can walk in alone.
+Traditionally a bride will be walked down the aisle by her father but of course this can be any loved one or you can walk in alone.

 If you’re having flower girls and page boys, they’ll walk down just before the party walking down the aisle